 May Day (or International Worker's Day) began as a way to remember the events of the Haymarket Massacre in Chicago 1886.
 At the Haymarket Massacre, workers took the streets striking for 8-hour workdays until the police violently suppresed the rally.
 Police violence and state oppression over the rise of the working class continue to exist to this day.
 May Day remains a day that remembers those who have fought for the liberation of workers but continue to fight until the end of capitalism.

-Afterwards we will be joining in with the Winnipeg Labour Council march as a contingent, taking the streets with our banners and flags.
+Afterwards starting at 5:30PM, we will march towards the Winnipeg Labour Council march as a anti-capitalist anti-colonial contingent, taking the streets with our banners and flags.

 Join our public banner making session on April 29 at 2PM at the Hive (UWinnipeg).
 Event page to follow.